- What Is An SMB

 Having a reflective strip at the top of your SMB is also very useful.
 This makes you much easier to spot especially in poor visibility or low light.

-With regards to size, your SMB should be at least 3ft (1m) in length.
+With regards to size, your SMB should be at least 3ft (or 1m) in length.
 But as with many things in life, the bigger the better!

 If you’re diving in relatively calm waters with little to no current then a smaller SMB will suffice.
 However, if there is any chance of waves or currents it’s important to have a large SMB that can easily be spotted even in rough conditions.